-All of these challenges have the potential to impact the quality of our natural water resources. and overall well-being.
-We hope this community

-Commented [KF5]: Staff and community input: Environmental justice - Not all community members have benefitted from a healthy natural environment equitably. vision will define a path for change for us to follow as we continue to face these challenges in the next 20 years.
+All of these challenges have the potential to impact the quality of our natural water-resources, and overall well-being.
+We hope this community vision will define a path for change for us to follow as we continue to face these challenges in the next 20 years.

-As Olympia continues to grow, it will be essential to reach a careful balance between planning for growth and stewarding maintaining our natural environment.
+As Olympia continues to grow, it will be essential to reach a careful balance between expandingurbanplanning for growth and stewarding maintaining our the natural environment.
+We understand that sustainably planning for density in urban areas is a key strategy toward protecting regional forests, farmlands, and other natural landscapes.